Taking your baby swimming is a fun activity and an excellent way to bond with your little one.

 Swimming Safety Tips For Young Babies

-- Babies can lose body temperature very quickly, so to avoid your baby becoming too cold you should only swim in a heated pool.
+- Babies can lose body temperature very quickly, so to avoid your baby becoming too cold you should only swim in heated water.

-- Always hold your baby in the pool.
+- Always hold your baby in the water.

 - Stay in shallow water where you can comfortably touch the bottom with your feet.